-- The limit switch must be adjusted after installing the motor in the roller shutter and connecting it to the power supply. - Comply strictly with the time limits indicated in the procedures: after releasing a key, you have 60 seconds to press the next key indicated in the procedure; otherwise, when the time is up, the motor will perform 6 movements to communicate cancellation of the procedure in progress. - During programming the motor performs a certain number of brief movements as a "response" to the command sent by the installer.
-Count these movements regardless of their direction.
-The movements are indicated in the procedures with a number followed by the symbol A.
+- The limit switch must be adjusted after installing the motor in the awning and connecting it to the power supply. - Comply strictly with the time limits indicated in the procedures: after releasing a key, you have 60 seconds to press the next key indicated in the procedure; otherwise, when the time is up, the motor will perform 6 movements to communicate cancellation of the procedure in progress.